 b.
 The Complainant, Accused Student and their advisors, if any, shall be allowed to attend the entire portion of the Hearing at which information is received (excluding deliberations).
-Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Board and/or its Student Conduct Administrator.
+Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Administrator.